Gazprom: State control

-On 5 July 2006, the Federal Law, On Gas Export, was passed, nearly unanimously, by the State Duma and on 7 July 2006, by the Federation Council.
-On 18 July Putin signed the new legislation and on 20 July 2006, the law was published.
-It gave Gazprom the exclusive right to export natural gas from Russia.
+In July 2006, On Gas Export was enacted with a nearly unanimous vote from the State Duma.
+This law gave Gazprom the exclusive right to export natural gas from Russia.
 In December 2006, Gazprom signed an agreement with Royal Dutch Shell, Mitsui and Mitsubishi, to take over fifty percent plus one share of Sakhalin Energy.

 In June 2007, TNK-BP, a subsidiary of BP plc, agreed to sell its stake in Kovykta field in Siberia to Gazprom after the Government of Russia questioned BP's right to export gas from Russia.